hashicorp/terraform-plugin-docs/README.md

-                the generate command is run by default generate    generates a plugin website from code, templates, and examples migrate     migrates website files from either the legacy rendered website directory (`website/docs/r`) or the docs rendered website directory (`docs/resources`) to the tfplugindocs supported structure (`templates/`). validate    validates a plugin website for the current directory
+                the generate command is run by default generate    generates a plugin website from code, templates, and examples migrate     migrates website files from either the legacy rendered website directory (`website/docs/r`) or the docs rendered website directory (`docs/resources`) to the tfplugindocs supported structure (`templates/`). validate    validates a plugin website

 ```